lifecycle-project/ds-upload/README.md

 *URL clarification: https://registry.molgenis.org/repository/r-hosted/bin/windows/contrib/*r-version*/*package_version*.zip*

-Also create a git-tag and push this to the remote, based upon the lifecycleProject DESCRIPTION-file.
+Also create a git-tag and push this to the remote, based upon the `dsUpload` DESCRIPTION-file.

 ```
 git tag x.x.x